 You aren’t limited to one store or purchase

 As you might expect, store financing offers are limited to a single store or family of stores, and usually only cover a single large purchase.
-But what if you need to fund a major project that entails several large purchases across stores and service providers, like a move or home renovation?
-You’d have to start multiple financing plans, each with its own terms, balance and interest rate.
+But what if you need to fund a major project that involves several large purchases across different stores and service providers, like a move or home renovation?
+You’d have to apply for multiple financing plans, each with its own terms, balance and interest rate.
 Your credit score may also take a hit from multiple hard inquires.

-With the Upgrade Card, you can finance large projects without juggling multiple promotional offers.
-All of your charges are lumped into a single installment plan, making it easy to understand what you owe and how you’re going to pay it off.
+Using the Upgrade Card, you can finance large projects without juggling multiple promotional offers.
+All your charges are lumped into a single installment plan, making it easy to understand what you owe and how you’re going to pay it off.

-Offering a chance at a lower APR and higher credit line than is typically available with traditional credit cards, the Upgrade Card is a solid option for financing your purchases, and its simple installment plans set it apart as a smart choice for cardholders who could use a helping hand as they work to pay off a balance and stay out of debt long term.
+Offering a chance at a lower APR and higher credit line than is typically available with traditional credit cards, the Upgrade Card is a solid option for financing your purchases.
+Its simple installment plans set it apart as a smart choice for cardholders who could use a helping hand as they work to pay off a balance and stay out of debt long-term.